Minnesota Attorney General's Office

 Unfortunately, the consumer who received and deposited the check usually discovers that it is counterfeit only after wiring the money.
 The scammers by this time have most likely received the wire transfer and converted it into cash.

-- A letter or ad offering an employment as a “Secret Shopper,” “Mystery Shopper,” “Customer Service Evaluator,” or some similar position.
+1. A letter or ad offering employment as a “Secret Shopper,” “Mystery Shopper,” “Customer Service Evaluator,” or some similar position.

-- Instructions to deposit the check and wire a portion of the funds, usually thousands of dollars, to a third-party using Western Union, MoneyGram, or other wire transfer service.
+3. Instructions to deposit the check and wire a portion of the funds, usually thousands of dollars, to a third-party using Western Union, MoneyGram, or another wire transfer service.

 Just because a check looks authentic does not mean it is.
 Scammers, using modern technology, can create authentic-looking checks emblazoned with the name and logos of actual companies and banks.
 Further, just because a bank deposits a check and makes the funds quickly available soon thereafter does not mean the check is legitimate.
 Federal rules require banks to make deposits available to consumers quickly, often the following business day.
 Ultimately, a check, even a legitimate one, is worthless until the bank that issued the check “clears” it and actually releases the money.
 Therefore, while the funds may be available in your account within days of your deposit, the check may take weeks to bounce.